 Our modern digital x-ray facilities are excellent at quickly and accurately diagnosing skeletal problems, however detecting small abnormalities within soft tissue can be harder to diagnose.
 Our Toshiba high resolution CT (computed tomography) scanner is best used to give detailed information on soft tissue structures.
 A scan is useful for identifying many conditions, but is invaluable when pinpointing the exact location of tumours.

 The detailed 3D images produced by the scan are critical when diagnosing and treating many orthopaedic and respiratory diseases.
 Abdominal images are excellent when identifying the shape, size, density and texture of all the internal structures.
 Dental diseases can easily be identified, especially in smaller animals.

 Many pet insurance policies will cover the cost of CT scans, but please check with your insurer.

-Below are some images of scans we have performed showing intricate detail of abdominal & thoracic contents to aid diagnosis of various conditions to include those outlined in the table below.
+Below are some images of scans we have performed showing the intricate detail of the abdomen and chest contents to aid diagnosis of various conditions.

 If you have any queries or think your pet may benefit from a CT scan, please give us a call!